practicaldsc/study/problems/disc05/dsc80-fa21-final-q2.md

 # BEGIN SUBPROB

 There are two links in the document.
 Which of the following will return the URL of the link contained in the `div` with class `news`?
-Mark all that apply.
+Select all that apply.

 [ ] `doc.find_all('a')[1].attrs['href']`
 [ ] `doc.find('a')[1].attrs['href']`